sanger/traction-ui/DPL-282-todo.md

 # ONTRunInfomation

-- Add Instrument name drop down to ONTRunInfomation (details in service story - Possibly call Traction Service, to fetch list of Instrument, filtering instruments by ONT pipeline, with data: name, rows, columns
+- Add Instrument name drop down to ONTRunInfomation (details in service story - Possibly call Traction Service, to fetch list of Instrument, filtering instruments by ONT pipeline, with data: name, rows, columns [WIP as28]
-- Add State drop down to ONTRunInfomation (Pending/Started/Completed/Cancelled)
+- Add State drop down to ONTRunInfomation (Pending/Started/Completed/Cancelled) [WIP as28]
 - Store Instrument name in Vuex State, so it is accessible from other components
 - Test: ONTRunInformation contains Instrument name drop down
 - Test: ONTRunInformation contains State drop down